Types Of Wine: A Quick Crash-Course On The 4 Main Types Of Wine

 Today, Dom Perignon is a vintage Champagne brand produced by Moet & Chandon.

 Dessert Wine is made using extra sweet grapes.
 The fermentation is stopped before all the sugar in wine is converted into alcohol.
-There are ways to do this – such as adding branding or lowering temperature drastically.
-This makes it impossible for the yeast to survive and the fermenting of sugars in halted midway.
+There are ways to do this – such as adding branding or lowering the temperature drastically.
+This makes it impossible for the yeast to survive and the fermenting of sugars is halted midway.

 Dessert wine production is actually very interesting.
 In some cases, frozen grapes are used to create a concentrated flavor.
 In Hungary and Austria, grapes with mold growing on them are harvested to create the NOBLE ROT – the mold imparts flavors of honey and apricot.

-The act of clinking glasses is considered to be a gesture of goodwill.
+Wine Fun Fact: The act of clinking glasses is considered to be a gesture of goodwill.
 However, it originated from the fear of being poisoned.
 When glassed were clinked, the liquids spilled from one glass to another – people did this to ensure that the host was not about to poison them!